eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

    .. note::

-      At this point you have an interactive Matlab session through the resource manager (SLURM), giving you the possibility to test and check different Matlab features.
+      At this point you have an interactive MATLAB session through the resource manager (SLURM), giving you the possibility to test and check different MATLAB features.

 #.
-To finish this job, you have to close the Matlab session and then the bash
+To finish this job, you have to close the MATLAB session and then the bash
    session granted in the slave node.

 References